radmedov/ALO-GUIDE/DESIGNGUIDES.md

 - `72ppi` only
 - No floating pixels(e.g., `23,5px` is incorrect `23px` is correct)
 - Do not use points(e.g., `13pt` is incorrect `13px` is correct)
-> **IMPORTANT:** The height of text block must be exactly as a line height in text settings!!!.
+> **IMPORTANT:** The height of text block must be exactly as a line height in text settings!!!

 ### Organize files
 One of the most important parts of the handoff is the ability for the developer to understand the intent of the designer.